 \section{Introduction}

-Despite the vision of pioneers like Marr~\cite{marr82vision}, 3D visual geometry and image understanding have largely worked independently for decades.
-However, recent breakthroughs in neural rendering~\cite{sitzmann19scene, mildenhall20nerf:} have enabled a deeper integration of machine learning in geometric tasks like reconstruction and rendering.
-This creates an opportunity to bring 3D geometry and video understanding closer together.
-By understanding videos in 3D we can integrate view-dependent information extracted from each frame into a global, consistent interpretation.
-Several authors have explored the idea by introducing semantic neural rendering~\cite{zhi21in-place, tschernezki21neuraldiff, tschernezki22neural, kobayashi22decomposing, yang21learning, kundu22panoptic, fu22panoptic, vora21nesf:}.
-Most work, however, has been in {\it static scenarios}, where only the camera moves.
-Indeed, this is because 3D reconstruction still struggles with dynamic content.
-As a result, much work remains before we can have a 3D understanding of dynamic phenomena, such as actions and activities.
+Recent breakthroughs in neural rendering~\cite{sitzmann19scene, mildenhall20nerf:} have enabled a deeper integration of machine learning in geometric tasks like 3D reconstruction and rendering, creating a new opportunity to bring 3D geometry and video understanding closer together.
+By representing videos in 3D we can explain away the variability induced by the camera motion, which is dominant especially in egocentric videos.
+We can also integrate information extracted from each frame independently into a global, consistent interpretation of the video, as demonstrated by semantic neural rendering~\cite{zhi21in-place, tschernezki22neural, kobayashi22decomposing, yang21learning, kundu22panoptic, fu22panoptic, vora21nesf:}.
+However, such successes have been mostly limited to {\it static scenarios}, where only the camera moves.
+Indeed, 3D reconstruction still struggles with dynamic content and much work remains before we can have a 3D understanding of dynamic phenomena like actions and activities.

-A significant bottleneck to progress is the lack of suitable development data for dynamic content.
-In this paper, we address this gap by extending \epic~\cite{damen18scaling}, a popular action understanding dataset, with visual geometry.
-Our contribution, \textbf{\dataset}, adds reconstructed 3D cameras and associated benchmark tasks rooted in 3D geometry and semantic visual understanding.
+An obstacle to further progress in 3D video understanding is the lack of suitable development data.
+In this paper, we address this gap by introducing \emph{\dataset}, an extension of the popular \epic~\cite{damen18scaling} dataset which adds reconstructed 3D cameras and new benchmark tasks assessing both 3D reconstruction and semantic video understanding.

-\epic is well-suited for studying the integration of geometric reconstruction and semantic understanding.
-It contains egocentric videos, which are relevant to mixed and augmented reality applications that are growing in popularity, and the videos challenge current dynamic neural reconstruction techniques because they are long (up to one hour) and highly dynamic.
-The videos capture continuous motion due to the body of the actors and the objects they manipulate, transformations (\eg slicing a carrot), and discrete state changes (\eg the location of a plate after being moved from a drawer to a table).
-These challenges push the limits of current dynamic reconstruction methods, which are usually restricted to short videos or one class of objects~\cite{pumarola20d-nerf:,park21hypernerf:,park20deformable, li21neural, kwon21neural,song22nerfplayer:}.
+We choose to build on \epic because it is an established benchmark for 2D video understanding with rich annotations.
+Furthermore, it contains egocentric videos which are likely to benefit from 3D understanding, but which also challenge existing 3D reconstruction techniques due to their highly dynamic content and long duration (up to one hour).
+Dynamics include the motion of the actor and of the objects that they manipulate, as well as object transformations (\eg slicing a carrot).
+Furthermore, most objects are mostly static, moving only during brief spells of active manipulation.
+These challenges push the limits of current dynamic 3D reconstruction methods, which are usually restricted to short videos or focus on one class of objects~\cite{pumarola20d-nerf:,park21hypernerf:,park20deformable, li21neural, kwon21neural,song22nerfplayer:}.